TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 In output stages of audio amplifiers it is common to use FIXED BIAS or BACK BIAS to apply and control the Grid #1 - Control Grid bias voltage in the output tubes.

 Designers always consider the requirements for direct current operating conditions but often ignore requirements for alternating current conditions - ie signal voltage.

-The Grid #1 Resistor to each output power
+The Grid #1 Resistor to each

 6.1 OPTIMISED ELECTRON STREAM © TECHNOLOGY Principles